Perspective on perspective

 Upcoming Events

-We also meet every Sunday at 10:00 am to worship God together, and at 5pm for Sunday evening discipleship.
-Please click the link to the left for a complete schedule.
+to worship God together, and throughout the week in home groups all over the city.
+Please click the link to the left for a complete schedule of home groups.

 At VCC, we believe that church is not a function: it is a family.
 Our religion is only as alive as we are, the people that pursue it.
 So, rather than acting as an organization, we want to act as an organism.
 We have no time for casual contacts and meaningless formalities.
 We are a fellowship on an adventure towards the stuff of God.
 Church means worshipping God together, studying the Bible together, fixing our cars together, hiking together, eating together, playing together, praying together... enjoying the warmth of the Holy Spirit in all parts of our lives together, not just in appointed meeting times.